-For illustrative purposes, Figure 2-18 shows the forecast load growth in the Dawson Creek and Groundbirch sub-regions for both base and high load growth scenarios.
-This figure is indicative of the high demand for electricity in the broader South Peace region.
-This is largely due to natural gas exploration and development within the Montney shale gas basin.
-To meet the single contingency, firm N-1 reliability criterion additional transmission capacity or local generation is required immediately.
-To meet the non-firm N-0 reliability criterion, additional transmission capacity or local generation is required by F2019.
+For illustrative purposes, Figure 2-18 shows the forecasted load growth in the 1 Dawson Creek and Groundbirch sub-regions for both base and high load growth 2 scenarios.
+This figure is indicative of the high demand for electricity in the 3 broader South Peace region.
+This is largely due to natural gas exploration and 4 development within the Montney shale gas basin.
+To meet the single 5 contingency, N-1, firm reliability criterion additional transmission capacity or local 6 generation is required immediately; to meet the N-0, non-firm reliability criterion, 7 additional transmission capacity or local generation is required by F2019.
+8